 First, organizations must identify the lawful basis for processing prior to the collection of personal data.
 Under the GDPR, consent is one basis for processing; there are other alternatives.
 They may be more appropriate options.

 Processing can be based on the ground of the execution of a contract, legal obligation, vital interests, legitimate interests or public tasks.
 In the first of a series of blog posts, U.K. Information Commissioner Elizabeth Denham clearly states that consent is not the "silver bullet" for GDPR compliance.

-In many instance, consent will not be the most appropriate ground.
-For example, when the processing is based on a legal obligation or when the organization has a legitimate interest for processing personal data.
+In many instances, consent will not be the most appropriate ground — for example, when the processing is based on a legal obligation or when the organization has a legitimate interest in processing personal data.